 Be sure to read and follow Apple’s “Read Before You Install” instructions to increase the likelihood of getting OS X installed and running on the first try.

-The beige G3 is not officially supported under OS X 10.3 (Panther), but it does work with 10.2.8 and earlier.
+The Beige G3 is not officially supported under OS X 10.3 or later, but it does work with 10.2.8 and earlier.
 Panther can be installed using XPostFacto 3, although built-in video is not currently supported.

 Data on the RAM Disk is lost during a restart, unlike earlier Macs.
 Apple also notes that the 100 MHz Pentium PC Compatibility card is incompatible, although this seems to be due to an audio cable problem.
 There are also reports that the G3 will not stay asleep.